glacials/twos.dev/src/cold/filters.md

 Usually, ideas for possible Great Filters are dramatic and looming like nuclear war, climate change, hyperintelligent AI, plague, or exhaustion of resources.

-I'd like to propose some more wholesome alternatives.
+I'd like to propose some more wholesome alternatives, each a little more unhinged than the last.

 ## Stopped Having "Happy Accidents"